shrutiparmar2003/SQL-Fundamentals/README.md

 ## Project Overview

-Through this project, I've worked on mastering core SQL concepts and practices such as:
+Through these concepts, I've worked on mastering core SQL concepts and practices such as:

 - **Database and Table Management**: Creating, altering, and managing databases and tables.
 - **Data Manipulation**: Performing operations like inserting, updating, and deleting data.